fernandiego/MongoDBCourse/README.md

 ## ROADMAP so far:
 - Installing mongoDB using docker image [Tutorial how to](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-community-with-docker/#std-label-docker-mongodb-community-install)
+- To start the mongosh using this docker image, use this command docker exec -it nomeDoContainer mongosh
 - local database created, with no auth, some issues here
-- Lesson number 8, MongoDB origins and benefits
+- Class number 8, MongoDB origins and benefits
-- Lesson number 9, the differences of MongoDB and SQL databases
+- Class number 9, the differences of MongoDB and SQL databases
+- Class number 12, how mongoDB works

+[//]: # (<details close><summary>Annotations</summary></details>)

 ### MongoDB terminologies
 - It's like JSON structure